EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Configuring-and-managing-Storage-Spaces-Direct-and-hyper-converged-virtualization.md

 1. [Install Hyper-V](#task-2-install-hyper-v) on WIN-VN1-SRV6, WIN-VN1-SRV7, WIN-VN1-SRV8, and WIN-VN1-SRV9
 1. [Configure a virtual switch](#task-3-configure-a-virtual-switch) connected to the external network adapter on WIN-VN1-SRV6, WIN-VN1-SRV7, WIN-VN1-SRV8, and WIN-VN1-SRV9
 1. [Create a virtual machine](#task-4-create-a-virtual-machine) on the cluster with 1 GB RAM using a copy of the VHDX file for Windows Server 2022 Core
-1. [Configure Windows Server](#task-5-configure-windows-server) on the virtual machine with the IP address 10.1.1.192
+1. [Configure the virtual machine's operating system](#task-5-configure-the-virtual-machines-operating-system) with the IP address 10.1.1.192

 ### Task 1: Configure nested virtualization